Site feature providing a more detailed description, photos and other information for the butterfly observer.

 Broughton Down (location map) is a fine example of unimproved chalk downland lying on a north-east facing escarpment, providing fine views over the Test Valley.
 It is located several miles west of Stockbridge, close to the border with Wiltshire.
 The down is fringed by mature woodland including impressive stands of beech at its eastern end and is bisected by a small wooded valley.
 Broughton Down is managed by Hampshire Wildlife Trust as a Nature Reserve and is also a designated SSSI, taking into account the good range of chalk habitats represented.

-All the commoner downland species are present on the site, including decent colonies of Chalkhill Blue, Silver-spotted Skipper and Dark Green Fritillary as well as Grizzled Skipper, Dingy Skipper and Brown Argus.
-The down also hosts a small colony of Adonis Blue.
+All the commoner downland species are present on the site including decent colonies of Chalkhill Blue, Grizzled Skipper, Dingy Skipper and Brown Argus.
+The site also hosts a modest colony of Silver-spotted Skipper, a small colony of Adonis Blue as well as the fast flying Dark Green Fritillary.

 However, if you continue working your way westwards (Photo 1 above) you will reach a gate into the most westerly section of the down which includes the round barrow known as "Plum Pudding".
 Beyond the round barrow, there is a sheltered flower-rich gully (Photo 2) and a narrow "spike" of grassland pointing south.
 The Adonis Blues tend to be found in this western section - look in the gulley or on the "spike".
 However their flight period, bearing in mind this is a very small colony, can be short, perhaps as little as two or three weeks, so timing is critical.
 This western end is also one of the areas to see the fast-flying Dark Green Fritillaries.